PVC enclosures are a great investment for your reptile room, so here are a few notes that can help you care for your enclosure for years to come!

 • Use a microfiber to lightly wipe in one direction on polycarbonate and acrylic doors and windows.
 Warm water or a water & soap mixture can be used to remove debris.
 Avoid scrubbing back and forth.
 Do not use alcohol-based cleaners on acrylic.

-• Aquarium safe silicone, Lexel, or another sealant of your preference can be used to seal the substrate area to make it substrate/watertight.
+• Lexel or another sealant of your preference must be used to seal the substrate area to make it substrate/watertight.

 • Perches should not be modified, dropped, or otherwise altered in any way.
-Always inspect PVC, carbon fiber, Lucite, wood, etc. perches for cleaning and use wear.
+Always inspect PVC, carbon fiber, Lucite, wood, etc. perches for use wear and do not use any chemicals or solvents.

 • Cord slots and probe slots are provided on the top of rear enclosure panels for convenient cord management.